 24. Discover the oldest continuously-used civic building in Britain.
-The Bury St Edmunds Guildhall proudly boasts a World War Two Royal Observer Corps Control Centre – the only surviving room of its kind in the country.
+The Bury St Edmunds Guildhall proudly boasts the Royal Observer Corps WWII Operations Room – the only surviving room of its kind in the country.
 Plus there's interactive displays and collections taking you on a journey through time and history.

 25. Have fun at Bury St Edmunds two-day Whitsun Fayre when the town centre is transformed into a sea of colour with plant, flower, home produce stalls and a beach.

-26. Appreciate the agricultural history of East Anglia through a mixture of exhibits and living history demonstrations at the Museum of East Anglian Life.
+26. Appreciate the agricultural history of East Anglia through a mixture of exhibits and living history demonstrations at The Food Museum in Stowmarket.

 27. Indulge yourself at Bury St Edmunds Food and Drink Festival in August with cooking demonstrations from top celebrity chefs, the chance to taste and purchase food and drink from over 100 stalls and a popular farmer’s market.

 28. Enjoy an exhilarating karting experience for the whole family at Red Lodge Karting.

 29. Uncover Lavenham’s rich history at the National Trust's beautiful Lavenham Guildhall.